Titanic Brewery: Products

-All of these, bar the Mild are available in bottles from the brewery, the brewery tap, and many supermarkets including Asda and Morrisons.
+All of these, bar the Mild are available in bottles from the brewery, the brewery tap, and supermarkets.
 They produce over 4 million pints every year.

 Titanic have also branched out into distilling their own gin.

 Pubs

-Titanic Brewery presently runs nine pubs in North Staffordshire, Derbyshire and Oxfordshire – The Bull's Head in Burslem, The White Star in Stoke, The Greyhound in Newcastle-under-Lyme, The Royal Exchange in Stone, The Sun Inn in Stafford, The Roebuck in Leek, The BOD in Newport, Shropshire, The Cheshire Cheese in Buxton, The Royal Blenheim in Oxford and the Old Poets Corner in Ashover.
+Titanic Brewery presently runs nine pubs in North Staffordshire, Derbyshire and Oxfordshire: The Bull's Head in Burslem, The Greyhound in Newcastle-under-Lyme, The Roebuck in Leek, The Royal Exchange in Stone, The Sun Inn in Stafford, The Cheshire Cheese in Buxton, The Royal Blenheim in Oxford, Old Poets Corner in Ashover and The Beacon in Lichfield.

 Café bars

-Titanic Brewery also runs three 'Bod' café bars in the Staffordshire area – in Stafford, Stoke-on-Trent railway station and Trentham.
+Titanic Brewery also runs eight 'Bod' café bars in the Staffordshire area: in Alsager, Lichfield, Matlock, Newport, Stafford, Stoke-on-Trent railway station, Stone and Trentham.

 Awards

-The Titanic Brewery has won many awards, often awarded by CAMRA (the Campaign for Real Ale), from the 1990s to the present day.
+The Titanic Brewery has won many awards, including some from CAMRA (the Campaign for Real Ale), from the 1990s to the present day.

 The Titanic Brewery's bottled Stout beer's first award was Gold in the 1994 Guardian Bottled Beer of Britain, and more recently it won first place in the CAMRA West Midlands Beer of the Year 2009 (Stout Category).

 Titanic's Iceberg Beer won its first award in 2002, achieving Gold in the CAMRA Champion Beer of the West Midlands category, and again more recently achieved first place in the CAMRA West Midlands Beer of the Year (Speciality Category).